 The nice receptionist confirms that at this time (it is already not far from 17h) all banks are closed.

-She sends me troubleshooting in Azram Photo (good plan which appears elsewhere in the hitchhiker): it's good, it's in my street, almost in front of the hotel.
-The shop does not just develop photos, but also makes changes.
-And at a better rate than that practiced at the airport of Kuala Lumpur, I compared…
+She sends me troubleshooting in Azram Photo (good plan which appears elsewhere in the hitchhiker): that's good, it's in my street, almost in front of the hotel.
+The shop doesn't only develop the pictures, but also changes money.
+And at a better rate than the one charged at the airport in Kuala Lumpur, I compared…

-At the moment when I deposit my beautiful cuts of 100 euros which never served at the ticket office, the previous customer turns to me and asks me the ritual question: "Where do come from? ..."
-"From France", I answer him.
+As I deposit my beautiful 100 euro notes that have never been used at the counter, the previous customer turns to me and asks the ritual question: "Where do come from?..."
+"From France."
+I answer him.
 "Ah!
-Hello how are you ?
-Welcome to Malaysia! " exclaims the guy, in impeccable French.
+Hello, how are you?
+Welcome to Malaysia! » exclaims the guy, in impeccable French.

 I am fed up and congratulate him for his perfect accent.
 He explains to me that he lived in Paris, near the Place d'Italie.
 It is also his little comment on Zidane and the Blues.
 He is of the opinion that France will win against Brazil.
 Then he greets me politely, before leaving.

 It must be said that in Kota Bahru, the Blues are everywhere ... and even advertise for a mobile operator.

 I then go to the central market of the city.
 Fascinating show for the eyes ... and the nose.
 I climb upstairs of this kind of big concrete arena full of strange odors to see better.

 The ground floor is occupied by the vegetable stalls: the dozens of stalls arranged next to each other form a huge colourful parterre.

 Down below, around the building, I stop near the fruit vendors.
 And I make them laugh, draw my camera to immortalize their oranges and watermelons.

 Finally, despite my not very favourable first impression, I'm starting to like it, Kota Bahru!
 The city is ugly, but the people are nice as anything.